Cross functional teams / Matrix Management / Virtual Teams

 A substantial proportion of meeting content does not require collective discussion.
 Topics are often included “just in case,” and participants are invited by default rather than design.

-• Model turning down meetings without clear agendas and an active role for the participant.
+• Model turning down invitations without clear agendas and an active role for the participant.

-• Remove information‑giving topics from meetings (on average this is 40% of meetings content and does not require a meeting.
-Yu may need to be more intentional with pre-work to achieve this.
+• Remove information‑giving topics from your agenda (on average this is 40% of content and does not require a meeting.
+You may need to be more intentional with pre-work to achieve this.

 • Make participation explicit only for those for whom the topics are relevant, encourage people to leave after their topics are finished.